wang-edward/OccupancyTracker/README.md

 ## How we built it
 - OpenCV for reading from the input stream and drawing to the screen
 - MediaPipe for pose detection and tracking
-- FireBase to store our data and create graphs
+- FireBase to store our data
+- Matplotlib to create graphs

 <a><img src="https://github.com/Shayan925/OccupancyTracker/blob/main/test.png" title="Tracker" /></a>